ManticoreGamesInc/platform-documentation/docs/getting_started/my_first_game/functionality.md

 ### Game Logic Script

-Create a script called `CoinGameLogic` and put it into the top of the scene.
+Here we go!
+Create a script called `CoinGameLogic`.
+Let's also create a Replicator underneath that by right-clicking within the hierarchy.

 Here's the entire hierarchy at this point:

 ![GameLogicHierarchy](/img/scripting/GameLogicHierarchy.png)